 - Is Travelbugs Covid-Safe?
 What Covid-Safe Risk Management Measures have we introduced to our Incursions?

 Our staff are now fully vaccinated!
 In order to be considered a Covid-Safe Business in NSW, we have made several changes to the way we deliver our incursions.
 For a copy of our Covid-Safe Management Plan, please contact us.

-- What will happen when we visit your Primary School?
+- What will happen when we visit your venue?

 For Primary Schools (K-6) we conduct a 1 hour interactive demonstration to all classes together first.
-This is when we introduce the animals and discuss their external features, adaptations, habitats, shelters, life cycles, what they like to eat and what eats them, their colours, patterns, shapes etc. We also bring over 200 preserved specimens, as well as a carefully curated selection of large, live, colourful invertebrate animals including 2-3 species of spider, scorpion, centipede, millipede, 3 species of stick insect and other animals depending upon the season such as grasshoppers, giant snails, native cockroaches, praying mantis, beetles etc. We show the students as best we can during this session and reassure them they will see more closely in their own Up-Close sessions.
+This is when we introduce the animals and discuss their external features, adaptations, habitats, shelters, life cycles, what they like to eat and what eats them, their colours, patterns, shapes etc. We also bring over 200 preserved specimens, as well as a carefully curated selection of large, live, colourful invertebrate animals including 2-3 species of spider, scorpion, centipede, millipede, several species of stick insect and other animals depending upon the season such as grasshoppers, giant snails, native cockroaches, praying mantis, beetles etc. We show the students as best we can during this session and reassure them they will see more closely in their own Hands-on sessions.
 We try to conclude with Q&A / Ask An Expert.

 After this initial demonstration, each class comes back for their dedicated Hands-on Discovery session.
 Each class gets 20 minutes, where they are allowed to explore the biofact tables and handle harmless minibeasts.
 There is also lots of opportunities to Ask An Expert as well as photo opportunities during these sessions.
 Whilst we do supply some, we do encourage classes/individuals to bring their own magnifying glasses during these sessions also.

 For High Schools, we try to fit in with their usual Science periods and remain flexible, depending upon your expectations.

-For Pre-schools and Chile Care Centres; we just bring the large, live colourful mini-beasts and conduct a 40-60min demonstration which also includes Hands-on Encounters with a range of minibeasts.
+For Pre-schools, Libraries and OOSH services; we bring large, live colourful mini-beasts and conduct a 40-60min demonstration which also includes Hands-on Encounters with a range of minibeasts.

 - What do you need to set up?